 Create a custom hyphen definition for a specific language keyboard Enable the Show all languages check box, and choose a language option from the Language list box.

+Click Remove Definition.

 Automatically insert custom optional hyphens when typing Enable the When typing check box.

-Automatically insert custom optional hyphens when typing, pasting, or importing text Enable the When pasting and importing text check box.
-Delete a custom optional hyphen definition Click Remove Definition.
+Automatically insert custom optional hyphens when typing, Enable the When pasting and importing text check box.